Postpositive adjective: Other postpositive noun modifiers

 In some phrases, a noun adjunct appears postpositively (rather than in the usual prepositive position).
 Examples include Knights Hospitaller, Knights Templar, man Friday (or girl Friday, etc.), airman first class (also private first class, sergeant first class), as well as many names of foods and dishes, such as Bananas Foster, beef Wellington, broccoli raab, Cherries Jubilee, Chicken Tetrazzini, Crêpe Suzette, Eggs Benedict, Oysters Rockefeller, peach Melba, steak tartare, and duck a l'orange.

 Identifying numbers (with or without the word number), and sometimes letters, appear after the noun in many contexts.
-Examples are Catch-22; warrant officer one, chief warrant officer two, etc.; Beethoven's Symphony No. 9; Call of Duty Three, Rocky Four, Shrek the Third, Generation Y. (For appellations such as "Henry the Fourth", often written "Henry IV", see above.)
+Examples are Catch-22; warrant officer one, chief warrant officer two, etc.; Beethoven's Symphony No. 9; Call of Duty Three, Rocky Four, Shrek the Third, Generation X. (For appellations such as "Henry the Fourth", often written "Henry IV", see above.)

 Other common cases where modifiers follow a head noun include: